Your project's dashboard Overview page exposes key metrics of your project:

 You can switch from one set to the other using this selector:

-With visit metrics, you get detailed reports on the volume of notifications sent, clicked, etc.
+With notifications metrics, you get detailed reports on the volume of notifications sent, confirmed, clicked, etc.

-With unique visitor metrics, you get corresponding reports deduplicated by user.
+With subscribers metrics, you get corresponding reports deduplicated by user.

 Clicking on a metric name toggles its visibility in the graph.
 This setting is saved in your browser.